Bounds for canonical Green's functions at cusps: Abstract

 \section{Abstract}

-Let $\Gamma$ be a cofinite Fuchsian subgroup.
-The canonical Green's function associated with $\Gamma$ arises in Arakelov theory when establishing asymptotics for Arakelov invariants of the modular curve associated with some congruence subgroup of level $N$ with a positive integer $N$.
-More precisely, in the known cases, canonical Green's functions at certain cusps contribute to the analytic part of the asymptotics for the self-intersection of the relative dualizing sheaf.
-In this article, we prove canonical Green's function of a cofinite Fuchsian subgroup at cusps bounded by the scattering constants, the Kronecker limit functions, and the Selberg zeta function of the group $\Gamma$.
-Then as an application, we prove an asymptotic expression of the canonical Green's function associated with $\Gamma_0(N)$ for any positive integer $N$.
+Let $\Gamma$ denote a cofinite Fuchsian subgroup.
+In the context of Arakelov theory, the canonical Green's function associated with $\Gamma$ plays a crucial role in establishing asymptotic behavior for Arakelov invariants of the modular curve related to a congruence subgroup of level $N$, where $N$ is a positive integer.
+More precisely, the canonical Green's functions evaluated at certain cusps contribute to the analytic component of the asymptotic formula for the self-intersection of the relative dualizing sheaf.
+This article presents a proof demonstrating that the canonical Green's function of a cofinite Fuchsian subgroup, evaluated at cusps, is bounded by the scattering constants, Kronecker's limit functions, and the Selberg zeta function associated with the group $\Gamma$.
+As an application, we establish an asymptotic expression for the canonical Green's function linked to $\Gamma_0(N)$, where $N$ is any positive integer.